 The 2016 Global Nutrition Report clearly states the importance of collecting these data, noting that doing so leads to a far greater focus on results and helps make the case for additional investment.
 Country-level nutrition financing data are needed to support domestic resource mobilization for nutrition and to help coordinate donor resources.
 Nutrition financial tracking includes cost, budget and expenditure data.
 All three can be compared to strengthen the advocacy case for investing in nutrition and provide technical support in analyzing financial data to ensure nutrition is not overlooked in the domestic budget cycle.
-Country-level nutrition financing data are needed to support domestic resource mobilization for nutrition and to help coordinate donor resources.
+Country-level nutrition financing data are needed to support domestic resource mobilization for nutrition for nutrition for nutrition for nutrition financing data are needed to support domestic resource mobilization for nutrition financing data are needed to support domestic resource mobilization for nutrition and to help coordinate donor resources.